51Degrees/documentation/src/devicedetection/features/useragentclienthints/headers.md

 section below for the two approaches to doing this.

-If you are calling our cloud service directly from the client device, then you'll need to let the browser know that its okay to send the hints to our cloud service.
+If you are calling our cloud service directly from the client device, then you'll need to let the browser know that it's okay to send the client hints to our cloud service.
 There are two ways to do this.

 ## Delegate-CH